gohandle/ddb/README.md

 - [ ] COULD  add option for ReturnConsumedCapacity
 - [ ] COULD  make Do return an TXDB-like interface for composability of operations
 - [ ] COULD  turn a set of Put, and Deletes into a BatchWriteRequest as well
-- [ ] COULD  turn a set Get requests into a BatchGetItem request
+- [ ] COULD  turn a set Get requests into a BatchGetItem/BatchWriteItem request
 - [ ] SHOULD support 	"ReturnValues" while wi.Put/Delete/Update doesn't support it
 - [ ] COULD create error types that show the dynamodb input for debugging
+- [ ] COULD  be nice to have an helper that decodes the whole result into a slice of entities
+- [ ] COULD  be nice to have an helper that decodes the result with the expectation there is only one item

 ## notes
 - A Query, Scan, Put, Get, Delete, Update and ConditionCheck only variables in an operations are: